stencila/hub/README.md

 ### Dependency updates

 We use Renovate to keep track of updates to packages this repo depends upon.
-For more details, see the list of currently open and scheduled [Renovate PRs](https://github.com/stencila/hub/issues/302) and the `renovate` configuration in [`package.json`](package.json).
+For more details see  the list of currently open and scheduled [Renovate PRs](https://github.com/stencila/hub/issues/302) and the `renovate` configuration in [`package.json`](package.json).

 ## 🚀 Continuous integration and deployment